linthtml/linthtml/README.md

 #### Configure instruction

 Multiple rules can be set in a single inline configuration comment.
-Values must be surrounded with double/single quotes if they contain spaces, and must be either a valid value for the rule (encoded in pretty-much-JSON) or the string `$previous` (which is a special value that recalls the former value of the rule for your convenience).
+Values must be surrounded with double/single quotes if they contain spaces, and must be either a valid value for the rule (encoded in pretty-much-JSON).

 Some examples: